Linaiz/Linaiz/README.md

 ---
 <details open>
 <summary><h1>My Projects</h3></summary>
 I would like to highlight some of my favorite projects that I have worked on.
-All my projects can be found on my <a href="https://linaiz.itch.io/">itch.io</a>.
+More of my projects can be found on my <a href="https://linaiz.itch.io/">itch.io</a>.
 </br></br>

 <p align="left">